Battle of Łomża: Offensive Russian 10th Army

 On March 9, the Germans from the second half of the day tried to go on the offensive, and on the entire front of the 10th Army, the Russian advance stopped - the Germans stubbornly defended themselves.
-On March 10, Lauenstein's group struck and pushed back the 73rd Infantry Division; reinforcements of the 56th Infantry Division were defeated and partly surrounded, broke through with great difficulty, leaving 3 guns.
-On March 12, N. Kaznakov's cavalry with armored vehicles was sent to the rear of the Germans, and the Kovno detachment continued to advance towards Mariampol.
-III army corps tried to go on the offensive, but was stopped.
+On March 10, Lauenstein's group struck and pushed back the 73rd Infantry Division, reinforcements of the Russian 56th Infantry Division were defeated and partly surrounded, broke through with great difficulty, leaving 3 guns.
+On March 12, N. Kaznakov's cavalry with armoured vehicles was sent to the rear of the Germans, and the Kaunas detachment continued to advance towards Marijampolė.
+3rd Army Corps tried to go on the offensive, but was stopped.
 Russian troops lost 5,400 prisoners and several guns.
 In the following days, the fighting began to subside.

 By March 15, the German 10th Army again went on the defensive.
 This time it was not possible to destroy at least part of the Russian 10th Army, leaving 5,400 prisoners in the hands of the Germans, the Russian corps got out of the blow.
-The headquarters of the 10th army was supposed to transfer to the army group of M. von Gallwitz the control of the 1st army corps of the 2nd infantry and 78th reserve divisions.
+The headquarters of the 10th army was supposed to transfer to the Gallwitz's army group the control of the I Corps of the 2nd Infantry and 78th Reserve Divisions.
 Subsequently, on this sector of the front, the actions of the parties took on the character of episodic offensive attempts by relatively small forces.
 On March 16, Russian detachments on the right flank of the 10th Army intensified their operations.
 Their task was to capture Tauragė and Memel, followed by an attack on Tilsit.
-Apukhtin's detachment (1st brigade of the 68th infantry division, 7th and 16th brigades of the state militia - 10 squads, 18 guns) approached Tauragė and started a battle for the city.
+Apukhtin's detachment (1st Brigade of the 68th Infantry Division, 7th and 16th Brigades of the state militia - 10 squads, 18 guns) approached Tauragė and started a battle for the city.
 The Germans offered extremely stubborn resistance and retreated only on March 20.